Leonora Curtin Wetland Preserve

 Hours of Operation

 During visiting season (May -October) the Preserve is open on Saturday mornings from 9 a.m. to noon and Sunday afternoons from 1 p.m. to 4 p.m.
-Guided nature walks are offered every Saturday at 10 a.m.
-No reservations necessary in advance.
+Wetlands open at 7 a.m. the second Saturday, for a $5 early entrance fee.
+Guided nature walks are offered the first and third Saturday at 10 a.m.
+No reservations are necessary for these free walks.

 Entry to the preserve is free.
 Donation suggested.